sadesyllas/electron-poc/README.md

       --version         Show version number                            [boolean] -h                    Show help                                      [boolean]
       --title                                                [string] [required]
-      --no-frame
-      --no-title
-      --no-maximizable
-      --no-minimizable
-      --no-movable      This does not work in Linux --maximize
-      --minimize
-      --transparent
-      --always-on-top
-      --click-through
-      --focus
-      --opacity         This does not work in Linux                     [number] --in                                                   [string] [required]
+      --no-frame        Do not create the window frame --no-title        Do not display the window title --no-maximizable  Do not allow the window to be maximized --no-minimizable  Do not allow the window to be minimized --no-movable      Do not allow the window to be moved (this does not work in Linux)
+      --maximize        Create the window in maximized form --minimize        Create the window in minimized form --transparent     Create a transparent window
+      --always-on-top   Set the window to be always on top --click-through   Set the window to ignore mouse events --focus           Focus the window on start
+      --opacity         Set the window opacity in the inclusive range of [0.0, 1.0] (this does not work in Linux)              [number] --center          Create the window in the center of the screen -x                    Set the X screen coordinate for the window (--y must also be set to be used)                         [number] -y                    Set the Y screen coordinate for the window (--x must also be set to be used)                         [number] --in                                                   [string] [required]
       --out                                                  [string] [required]
 ```